-The Justiciability of Economic, Social and Cultural Rights: International Perspectives & Strategic Advances LLM 411 (LAW 411) 1 credit within available resources, rather than justiciable rights of immediate application.
-This oneweek intensive seminar seeks to provide the legal and analytical tools to understand why this distinction is false and how it may be overcome.
+The Justiciability of Economic, Social and Cultural Rights: International Perspectives & Strategic Advances LLM 411 (LAW 411) 1 credit

+In contrast to civil and political rights, economic, social, and cultural rights (ESCR) have historically been viewed as non-justiciable programmatic goals to be achieved progressively within available resources, rather than justiciable rights of immediate application.
+This one-week intensive seminar seeks to provide the legal and analytical tools to understand why this distinction is false and how it may be overcome.
 The course will consider the international normative framework for the legal protection of ESCR, the content of state obligations under ESCR treaties, how the international ESCR monitoring system functions, and the various obstacles and opportunities currently facing ESCR justiciability.
 The course will examine cutting-edge strategies for ESCR enforcement in the legal and political spheres as well as case studies on the right to food, the right to health, the right to housing, and worker rights.
 It will conclude with an analysis of the procedures for bringing complaints based on ESCR violations before international human rights bodies.
 This is a strategy-based course, focusing on pragmatic approaches to promoting ESCR justiciability as undertaken around the world.